dzyanis/articles/how_to_learn_golang.md

 A great way to deepen your knowledge is to recreate familiar technologies from scratch.
 If you're looking for inspiration, the ["Build Your Own X"](https://github.com/codecrafters-io/build-your-own-x) list is an amazing resource.

-My personal favorite is building a Redis-like database.
-There are many examples out there, and I’ve started my own version:
+One of my favorite challenges is building a Redis-like database.
+While plenty of them exist, I’ve created my own version:
 [Simple Key-Value Store](https://github.com/dzyanis/minikv/blob/main/README.md)

 ---